 Tip 10.
 Dig the Dip

 • Go savory.
 We get it.
 Not everyone gets excited when they look at a plate of raw vegetables.
 But pair them with a nutty hummus, zesty ranch, creamy avocado, and fiery salsa and now we’re talking.
-Crunchy crudités take on a whole new life with just a smidge of extra punch from a flavor-packed dip, like our creamy Garlic-Herb Dip (shown).
+Crunchy crudités take on a whole new life with just a smidge of extra punch from a flavor-packed dip, like our creamy Zesty Green Goddess Dip (shown).

 Dig the Dip

 • We did the work for you in our 2010 Taste Test.
 We chose Tribe Classic as our grand-prize winner for its fresh flavor, with just the right hint of sesame, cumin, and garlic.
 Our Taste Test Award went to Athenos Original, perfect for garlic lovers.
 Both are just the right accompaniment to a bowlful of veggies.